You may have asked "Why the heck is bison fiber so expensive?" ok, everyone at least thinks this, including us.

 Here is a little bit more disclosure, in figuring our expenses in producing these products we add in $2.00 per product for shipping, that is how we offer "Free Shipping", it is pretty common practice (how do you think Amazon does it?)

 So, while $54 is crazy expensive for a pair of socks, they aren't even close to ordinary, and because we are more focused on the practical side of things, not status symbols, brand names etc.. we want to ensure you get your money's worth, we do a take a few extra steps to ensure that your bison down goods will last for years... technical design, extra reinforcement, and using only the finest components available.
 We want you to be able to be comfortable for years to come, and your "cost per use" to be pennies.
+We also try not to waste money on fancy packaging that just ends up in landfills.

 We know your time is valuable, when you are out in the elements, whether it is working on a rig on the North Slope, fishing some beautiful river, sitting in a deer blind, or even just walking the dog in your neighborhood, if you are miserable or if your experience is shortened by cold feet.. the time you lose at work, or the fish you don't catch because you quit early.
 If you think what that vacation time cost, the travel expense etc... yeah, that is why we do this.
 Fish longer, Hike further, enjoy more of your time by being COMFORTABLE.